CrownBerry/anak-bot/README.md

 ## Getting Started

-You can use this bot with any VK group want, but now group ID hardcoded in `config.ini` file
+You can use this bot with any VK group you want, but now group ID hardcoded in `config.ini` file

 ### Configuring